specificityy/css3-animations-talk/README.md

 2. Or go on the command line and start the node server: `node app.js` then go to `localhost:3000`

-At any moment you can press letter **S** to open the speaker view and take a look at the notes.
+At any moment you can press the letter **S** to open the speaker view and take a look at the notes.

 ***